maehrlich1/microhabSel_LC-WGS/markdowns/variantCalling.md

 -minMaf 0.05 (think about it.
 Maybe not do minMaf but rather minimum number of alternative allele counts! i.e. a MAF of 0.01 is fine if it is supported by 10 individuals of 1000.
 Change according to minInd!!
 MAF = 2/MinInd (to have at least 2 alternative alleles...).
 Later saw that there was sufficient coverage even fo 1% MAF but still went with 5% to be conservative.
 Also 1% SNPs do not contain much information and swamp the dataset.)

 -no HWE filter due to strong selection!

+DOWNSTREAM

+DONT USE REGIONS FILE FORMAT FOR SITE SELECTION - SLOWWWW

+Use the -sites argument and supply the relevant chromosome using -r.
+Should be faster.